rv0001/gkg-assessent/README.md

 Pages
-http://localhost:3000/admin/post - page has all post and is landing page http://localhost:3000/admin/edit-post/1  -  edit post http://localhost:3000/plugins  - will show all plugins and could be enabled or. disabled http://localhost:3000/admin/new-post - for creatuig a new post
+http://localhost:3000/admin/post - page has all post and is landing page http://localhost:3000/admin/edit-post/1  -  edit post http://localhost:3000/plugins  - will show all plugins and could be enabled or. disabled.if enabled then i will show in new-post page to add youtube url. http://localhost:3000/admin/new-post - for creatuig a new post

 there is only one plugin to embed youtube video url as of now